Stem Cell Therapy For Orthopedic Injuries and Arthritis

 Q: Does Dr. Carter perform stem cell treatments for the spine and joints?

 A: Yes.
-Dr. Carter treats virtually all orthopedic and sports conditions and can use stem cell treatments for most, including disorders and injuries of the spine.
+Dr. Carter treats virtually all orthopedic and sports conditions, including disorders and injuries of the spine.

 Q: Where does Dr. Carter get the stem cells from?